KonstantinosStamatakos/fpga-trading-engine/README.md

 # FPGA Trading Engine

 A low-latency trading engine built in SystemVerilog, targeting a Xilinx Artix-7 FPGA.
-I wanted to understand what actually happens inside the hardware that HFT firms use to match orders in nanoseconds — so I built one myself, from message parsing all the way down to timing closure.
+I wanted to understand what actually happens inside the hardware that HFT firms use to match orders in nanoseconds.
+So I built one myself, from message parsing all the way down to timing closure.

 Everything runs entirely in synthesizable RTL: order parsing, order-book management, price-time-priority matching, cancellations, partial fills, and trade generation.